Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 University of Alabama

 Restrictions: No flights over crowds, athletic events, or university buildings without prior approval.
-Stadium TFR during game days (3 nautical miles, 3,000 feet, 1 hour before to 1 hour after).
+Stadium TFR applies during football game days (3 nm radius, below 3,000 feet, 1 hour before to 1 hour after events).

 YesOffice of Risk Management